pydio/pydio-doc-developer-guide/0_introduction/3_examples.md

 In this section, we provide some real-life examples for making API calls to Cells.
+All examples will go through the necessary authentication step, some basic calls to the Rest API, and the usage of the S3 API.

 [:summary]